Columbia County holds free vaccine clinic

-Columbia County Public Health will host a free walk-in clinic for the Johnson & Johnson COVID-19 vaccine from 9 a.m. to 1 p.m.
-Saturday, Oct.
-9 at the Portage Fire Department, 119 W. Pleasant St., Portage.
+Columbia County Public Health will host a free walk-in clinic for the Johnson & Johnson and Moderna COVID-19 vaccine from 6-9 a.m. and 2-4 p.m.
+Friday, Oct.
+15 at American Packaging Corporation, 100 APC Way, Columbus.

 Appointments are not necessary, however to pre-register, visit vaccinate.wi.gov – no need to choose a clinic site/time/date when pre-registering.
 Practice social distancing and follow mask requirements.
 No identification card or insurance card is necessary.